 - Day of the week

-We will also be picking our measurement property as “video duration watched”, since it’s critical for us to measure video performance not just by number of views, but also by duration of content consumption.
+We also pick our measurement property as video duration watched since it is critical for us to measure video performance, not just by the number of views, but also by the duration of content consumption.

-We’ll now explain each view and tell you what insight can be drawn for each view supported by our pivot analysis.
+Now, we explain each view and tell you what insights can be drawn for each view supported by our pivot analysis.

 This is best for getting a quick overview of selected data.